Cyphericarus/FrontendMentor-Challenges/bento-grid-main/README.md

 ## ✨ Features

-* **Main Component**: Implemented the cards with headings, images and their description.
+* **Main Component**: Implemented the cards with headings, images and their descriptions.
 * **Responsive Design**: Works seamlessly on desktop, tablet and mobile(small & large).
 * **Modern CSS Practices**: Built with CSS variables, a comibination of grid& flex-box, hover effects and media queries.
 * **Accessible HTML Structure**: Uses semantics like `main`, `footer`, aria accessbility properties and descriptive alt texts for images.